 We never made it to the end, so I can’t tell you if there is anything worth traveling all the way for.
 A group of kayakers heading back told us it went on for a couple more miles and didn’t mention anything of significance.

 Looking for more things to do in Winslow?
-Visit my post for some ideas!
+Check out BEST things to do when visiting Winslow, Arizona

 The views kept getting better and better the deeper we paddled, though, so feel free to paddle as far as you’d like for more views or a tougher workout!